CSUChico-CSCI340/final-project/README.md

 * PDF of your paper that discusses your results, analysis, motivation, conclusions, etc.
 * All of the code for you used for your project.
 	* Alternatively you can add me to a repository with all your code for the project, and just put a README in the tar.gz with the link to this repository.
+ * All references should be included in your tar.gz submission.
+ 	* References may be included in your code, in a README.md file, or in a dedicated directory within your project.

 ## Extra Credit

-You can get an additional 10 points of extra credit for every additional question you answer.
+You can get up to 10 points of extra credit for every additional question you answer.